 Outstanding customer satisfaction, improved efficiencies, communities that prioritize value, reduced tax burden — this is what performance-driven leaders deliver.

-Communities across the country will be best served by public sector executives who have declared measurable outcomes, delivered them, and take ownership by being evaluated based on facts.
+Communities across the country will be best served by public sector executives who have set measurable outcomes, delivered on them, and take ownership by being evaluated on the

 Polis comprises cities and regions, as well as corporate partners, from across Europe, promoting the development and implementation of sustainable mobility.
 This year’s event had over a thousand attendees across various policy forums and an exhibition.